 The U.S. Energy Policy Act of 1992 created a federal minimum efficiency standard for all toilets, urinals, showers, and faucets.

-At the time, the newer 1.6 gpf models were a headache compared to their 3.5 gpf counterparts.
+At the time, the newer 1.6 GPF toilets were a headache compared to their 3.5 GPF counterparts.
 The low-flow toilets had terrible flushing performance and quickly gained a reputation for easily clogging.